 Providing you with an enjoyable food shopping experience is just part of what we do.
-Our programs and services are designed to engage and inform market shoppers of all ages, to educate and inspire consumers, to protect the environment, and to combat hunger in our local community.
+Our programs and services are designed to engage and inform market shoppers of all ages, to educate and inspire consumers, protect the environment, and combat hunger in our local community.

 Our Power of Produce Kid’s Club provides children with a free food-related learning activity every Saturday morning.
 Upon completing the activity, each child receives a $2 token that they can spend on fresh fruits & vegetables or food-bearing plants.
 POP Club teaches kids where their food comes from, empowers them to make healthy food-buying decisions, and makes market shopping a fun experience for the entire family.